 The health of your members is your number one priority.
-However with new measures and restrictions in place due to the coronavirus outbreak, the health of your fitness business might be causing you concern too.
-Studios, gyms and trainers are going to find the next few months particularly challenging.
+However, with new measures and restrictions in place due to the second-wave of the coronavirus outbreak, the health of your fitness business might be causing you increasing concern too.
+Studios, gyms, and trainers have had a challenging year.

 How to engage members outside your gym or studio